-Get Insight from the Professional Scribes at Gotham Ghostwriters
+Insights from the Professional Scribes at Gotham Ghostwriters

-Type of Projects That Ghostwriters Work On
+Type of Ghostwritten Projects

-- Ghostwriters for Books: Throughout the history of publishing, politicians, business leaders, and other busy public figures have relied on ghostwriters to help them turn their ideas into polished works.
+- Books: Throughout the history of publishing, politicians, business leaders, and other busy public figures have relied on ghostwriters to help them turn their ideas into polished works.
 More recently, thanks to the self-publishing revolution, an even wider assortment of authors are using the talents of others to produce business how-to books, self-help books, memoirs and even cookbooks and novels.

 A client who’s looking to have a full-length book written can expect to pay anywhere from $20,000 to $200,000—and up.
 A short e-book could cost anywhere from $2,000 to $12,000.

 Again, every project is different.
-The timeframe depends on how much source material has been compiled, how much additional research has to be done, and how many drafts are needed to capture the author’s voice.
+The time-frame depends on how much source material has been compiled, how much additional research has to be done, and how many drafts are needed to capture the author’s voice.
 Some projects, like speech writing and corporate communications, are driven by firm deadlines and often have quick turnarounds.
 On the other hand, book projects, especially serious, idea-driven works, can take months and sometimes years to complete.

 Finding a Ghostwriter

 Corporations, organizations, and well-connected public figures often go through a literary agent or a PR firm to find an elite ghostwriter.
-But for most others, the Internet is the best place to start.
+But for most others, the internet is the best place to start.
 Some popular online resources for finding professional freelancers include Mediabistro, Elance, and Craigslist.
 Or, you can connect with a firm that specializes in ghostwriting such as Gotham Ghostwriters or 2M Communications.

 Choosing the Right Ghostwriter